hartleylabnyu/valenced_learning_rates/README.md

 # Flexibility in valenced reinforcement learning computations across development
-Tasks, data, and analysis code for: *Flexibility in valenced learning rates across development*
+Tasks, data, and analysis code for: *Flexibility in valenced reinforcement learning computations across development*

 We collected data from 154 participants on two tasks: a novel reinforcement learning task and the Matrix Reasoning Item Bank (MaRs-IB) as described in Chierchia, Fuhrmann et al. (2019).